Generating realistic global precipitation fields from modelled atmospheric circulation: Introduction

 We propose an alternative to column-based parameterizations, a probabilistic ML-based model that directly predicts high-resolution precipitation from low-resolution global atmospheric fields.
 A notable difference to column-based methods is that ML-based models can act at global scales to capture spatial interactions between various locations and also between different variables.
 Our model is trained exclusively on the ERA5 reanalysis, which integrates a wide range of observational data through advanced data assimilation techniques within a high-resolution (0.25°) weather model.
 This eliminates the need for emulating expensive small-scale simulations with nested cloud resolving models.
-Additionally, our proposed approach can also operate as a post-processing tool to derive refined precipitation fields from the atmospheric state once a GCM run has concluded. \\
+Additionally, our proposed approach can also operate as a post-processing tool to derive refined precipitation fields from the atmospheric state once a ESM run has concluded. \\

-We present a two-stage ML framework that operates on a small set of global 2-dimensional atmospheric variables, rather than on individual columns, to produce high-resolution precipitation at 0.25° (Fig. \ref{fig:main_fig}).
-Our goal is to offer a computationally efficient, probabilistic alternative to conventional precipitation parameterizations that comes with less biases and is able to handle climate projections and model extreme events.
-The framework consists of (I) a global deterministic regression module (UNet) that predicts low-resolution (1°) precipitation from a small set of atmospheric variables (near-surface winds, sea-level pressure, and specific humidity), and (II) a conditional diffusion model (DM) that is conditioned on the regression model's prediction.
-The DM then generates global fields at 0.25° resolution, capturing fine-scale variability and providing a distribution of possible realizations consistent with the large-scale condition.
+We present a two-stage ML framework that operates on a small set of global 2-dimensional atmospheric variables, rather than on individual columns, to produce high-resolution daily precipitation at 0.25° (for a schematic overview see Fig. \ref{fig:main_fig}).
+Our goal is to show that such a framework can serve as a computationally efficient, probabilistic alternative to modeling precipitation that can reduce biases and capture realistic fine-scale spatial patterns.
+While our model is not intended as an operational replacement for fully coupled 3D parameterizations that predict tendencies, it demonstrates the potential for generative machine learning models to replace certain traditional parameterizations.